numberplates/plateit-api-docs/objects/order-ship-to.md

-# Ship To
+# OrderShipTo

 `https://data.plateit.co.uk/v3/orders/{order_id}/ship-to`

-An [order](/objects/order.md) can have a single shipping address.
+An [Order](/objects/order.md) can have a single shipping address.
 The data in this object is passed to the appropriate shipment provider.

 > This is a singleton resource.